martinth/http-response-comparer/README.md

 It will then invoke each given path on both base URLs simultaneously and compare the response.
 Any difference will be logged in a clear diff, and the responses will also be written to a file in the current directory for inspection.

+### Common parameters

+You can add common parameters all outgoing requests, options are:

+    ./main.py --param="foo=bar" --param debug

+Will add all the "param" flags as GET parameter to all outgoing requests (it will add to existing parameter that might be given in the `paths_to_test.txt` file).

+You can add also add header parameters:

+    ./main.py --header="Authorization: Bearer 123"

+Which will be added as headers to all requests.